There are 3 categories of digital radio multiplex transmitter licences:

 Digital radio multiplex transmitter licensees must meet the following conditions:

-8. Category 1 and category 2 licences must start providing a digital radio broadcasting service on the digital radio start-up day and at all times thereafter.
+- Category 1 and category 2 licensees must start providing a digital radio broadcasting service on the digital radio start-up day and continue to provide the service at all times thereafter.

-View the digital radio multiplex transmitter licenses on our Register of Radiocommunications Licences (use Google Chrome rather than Internet Explorer):
+View the digital radio multiplex transmitter licenses on our Register of Radiocommunications Licences: